7 Design Principles for a Church Logo

 "Experienced Christian designers are hard (or impossible) to find locally, but I don't want to work with someone a thousand miles away."

 At Restore Graphics, we've developed a time-tested design process based on our years of experience working with churches in Oklahoma and the surrounding states.
-We start every project by coming to your church in person, to get a clear idea of who and where you are, jumpstarting the branding process.
 Whether these congregations need a new logo or are just rebranding, we create church designs that show how God is moving in each local body.

-If you are a pastor or leader in your church and you are considering a rebrand, book a call here and get a free consultation.
+If you are a pastor or leader in your church and you are considering a rebrand, book a call here and get started with professional help!

 Conclusion